 A substantial amount of work has been undertaken over the last number of years to improve the energy efficiency of SAH.
-In March 2015, the NABERS government agency provided a 5 star NABERS rating to SAH.
-The NABERS rating will again be reviewed in 2016.
+In March 2015, the NABERS government agency provided a 5 star NABERS rating to SAH which is reviewed on an ongoing basis.